 Caricatures are a fun alternative to traditional portraits.
 The idea is to comically exaggerate particular features to create a humorous representation of that person.
-Adobe Photoshop's transform, warp, and liquify features are perfect for creating caricatures from a photographic portrait.
-This tutorial is part of a larger set of instructions found in the Tuts+ course, Fluid Photo Manipulation: Transform, Warp, and Liquify.
+In this tutorial, I'll show you how to turn a photo into a caricature using Photoshop.

 An Optional Shortcut